 the source of entry into God's kingdom.
 This is assuredly not the

-having your sins forgiven and wiped clean, being born from above.
+sins forgiven and wiped clean, being born from above.

 The Holy Spirit is the divine personage who brings to each believer

 the gifts or enablements of Grace.
 The role of the Holy Spirit is

 to reveal Jesus and deliver His knowledge, His attribues of character,

 and His power to us.
 We who are called out to partake

 in the Kingdom of God are empowered to grow, mature, gain experience